joepachou/BiDaE-Object-Tracker-Web-App/README.md

 ### Installing

-Follow the below command to build the environment.
+Please follow the below steps to build the environment.

-First, clone this repository to your local environment and change directoy to the file:
+Clone this repository to your local environment and change directoy to the file:
 ```
 $ git clone https://github.com/OpenISDM/BOT-user-interface.git && cd BOT-user-interface
 ```